-Important features of good underwriting is consistency.
+One of the most important prerequisites to good underwriting is consistency.
 Consistency is necessary for two main reasons-

 - 1.)
 Consistency in underwriting is necessary if the underwriter is to achieve the mortality results projected by the actuary. - 2.)
 Members of the company's field force need consistent underwriting so they can predict to some degree the underwriting decision on individual applications, especially in cases involving impaired risks.
 Thus, the agent can take applications from proposed insureds with realistic expectations about the probable underwriting decision.